Ajit Doval

-He previously served as the director of the IB in 2004–05, after working for a decade as the head of its operation wing.
-He worked as an undercover spy of RAW for one year in Pakistan, where he gathered information of various terrorist organisations and then 6 years as an officer in Indian high commission in Islambad.

-He is popularly called as "James Bond of India" due to his astonishing achivements as a RAW spy and service in IB.
-He spent most part of his career as a spy of IB.

-His successful operation as a spy and intelligence head includes Operation Black Thunder 1988, Rescue of 46 Indian national in Iraq, 2015's Operation versus Nagaland militants with India army, 2016 surgical strike on Pakistan, Operation to sabotage terror organisation PFI and many more.

-He was the founder director of right-wing think tank Vivekananda International Foundation (VIF), before appointment as NSA.
-It was founded in December 2009.
+Ajit Kumar Doval KC (born 20 January 1945) is an Indian bureaucrat and spymaster who has been serving as longest tenured National Security Advisor of India since 2014.
+He is a retired officer of the Indian Police Service (IPS) from the Kerala cadre, Doval previously held the position of Director of the Intelligence Bureau from 2004 to 2005, after leading its operations wing for over a decade.
+Since 2024, Doval is serving his third consecutive five-year term as the National Security Advisor, making him the longest-serving NSA in Indian history.

+In 2009, he founded the Vivekananda International Foundation, a public policy think tank based in New Delhi, and served as its director until his appointment as National Security Advisor.

 Early life and education

 Doval was born in 1945 in Ghiri Banelsyun village in Pauri Garhwal in the erstwhile United Provinces, now in Uttarakhand.
 Doval's father, Major G. N. Doval, was an officer in the Indian Army.

 He received his early education at the Ajmer Military School in Ajmer, Rajasthan.
 He graduated with a master's degree in economics from the Agra University in 1967.
-He has been awarded an honorary doctorate from Dr. Bhimrao Ambedkar University (formerly Agra University) in December 2017; Kumaun University in May 2018; and Amity University, in November 2018.

 Police and intelligence career

-Doval joined the Indian Police Service (IPS) in 1968 in the Kerala cadre as the ASP of Kottayam district.
-He was posted in north-east India.
-He was a spy of Research and Analysis Wing (RAW), lived in Pakistan for seven years and did espionage.
+Doval joined the Indian Police Service (IPS) in 1968 in the Kerala cadre as the Assistant Superintendent of Police (ASP) of Kottayam district.

-He was actively involved in anti-insurgency operations in Punjab.

 Doval worked in Thalassery, Kerala, for a few months in 1972, before joining the central service.
 He has the experience of being involved in the termination of all 15 hijackings of Indian Airlines aircraft from 1971 to 1999.
 In the headquarters, he headed IB's operations wing for over a decade and was founder Chairman of the Multi Agency Centre (MAC), as well as of the Joint Task Force on Intelligence (JTFI).

-In 1988 during Operation Black Thunder, he infiltrated in Golden temple posing as an ISI agent, did espionage on Khalistani terrorists, Doval gathered information about their weapons and made maps of their positions, he became an important member in their group gave wrong advices to them to sabotaged, it helped National Security Guards (NSG) to win Golden Temple.
+In 1988 during Operation Black Thunder, he infiltrated in Golden temple posing as an ISI agent, did espionage on Khalistani separatists, Doval gathered information about their weapons and made maps of their positions, he became an important member in their group gave wrong advices to them to sabotage, which helped during Operation Bluestar.